TheorieMPQ/cluster-guide/IRENE_guide.md

 ### Submitting a job

-Here is an example of a julia script:
+Here is an example of a script:
 ```
 #!/bin/bash
 #MSUB -q  rome